-In the NetCDF-Control Properties move forward from time step 1 to time step 2.
+♣ In the NetCDF-Control Properties move forward from time step 1 to time step 2.
 The cones will move according to the local wind direction and velocity.
 After 10 hours, that is at time step 11 (01.01.2001 10:00), the cone particles have moved along these trajectories:

-Save your project as trajectories_3D.hx.

-The corresponding project in the tutorial folder is called TUT_trajectories_3D.hx.

-As possible within most methods, you can also colorize the Cones and trajectories: In the Main Panel window, right-click the Particle Pathlines module, connect the ColorField to the wind speed magnitude u+v+W.mag, and connect the Colormap port to windspeed_300hPa.icol.
+- ♣ Save your project as trajectories_3D.hx.
+The corresponding project in the tutorial folder is called TUT_trajectories_3D.hx. - As is possible with most methods, cones and trajectories can be colorized: In the Main Panel window, click on the white square of the Particle Pathlines module, connect the ColorField to the wind speed magnitude u+v+W.mag, and connect the Colormap port to windspeed 300hPa.icol.

-- You will have to reset the cone particles in the Particle Pathlines Properties first and go through the time steps again to colorize the lines of the cones. - If you also switch on the slp Isocontour Slice, the temperature isosurface and the specific humidity volume rendering again, you'll get the following figure:
+- ♣ You will have to reset the cone particles in the Particle Pathlines Properties first and go through the time steps again to colorize the lines of the cones. - If you also switch on the slp Isocontour Slice, the temperature isosurface and the specific humidity volume rendering again, you'll get the following figure:

-The current project can also be found in the tutorial folder with the filename $TUT_trajectories_3D_Trj.hx$.
-You may also have a look into the video $V_trajectories.mpg$ showing the movement of the trajectories from time step 1 to 11.
+The current project can also be found in the tutorial folder with the filename TUT_trajectories_3D_Trj.hx.
+You may also have a look at the video V_trajectories.mpg in the videos subfolder, showing the movement of the trajectories from time steps 1 to 11.